MatthewWinnan/orange_pi_5_dev/README.md

 2) **orangepi** -> **orangepi**

 More configuration options can be view in the manual at Section 3.
 Personally I only opted to disable automatic desktop login by executing **sudo disable_desktop_autologin.sh**.
 Further Section 3.4.5 details how to entirely switch off the default desktop environment by entering the Orange Pi 5 config with **sudo orangepi-config**.
 As I will be using the i3 desktop environment this can and probably should be disabled for performance reasons.

+# Loading The Armbian OS Image

+Unfortunately as of writing pulseaudio did not work when I used the Orange Pi's Ubuntu image.
+I am sure it can be fixed or that a reflash would get it running again.
+Some talk of debugging to see if the audio card is working can be found in Section 3.12.

+1) Clear the SD card by following the steps given at https://www.easeus.com/computer-instruction/format-sd-card-in-linux.html#using_terminal.
+Essentially use diskmanager to format the partitions and then clear all partitions to have a fresh SD card.
+2) Download the armbian image from https://www.armbian.com/orangepi-5/ .
+I opted to go with Cinnamon desktop but this won't matter since i3 will be installed later.
+3) Install xz-utils by using **sudo apt-get install xz-utils** and unzip the image by using the command **unxz ubuntu-19.10-preinstalled-server-arm64+raspi3.img.xz**.
+Replace ubuntu-19.10... with whichever file you chose to download.
+4) Repeat step 5-8 from the previous Ubuntu image's steps.
+(Etching the image on the SD card).

 # Quality Of Life Configurations